albenakr/the-book-club/README.md

 ### User Stories

+### User Stories

+1. Viewing and Navigation
+    1. As a user, I want to be able to easily navigate between the products and services the Book Club offers, so that I can select what to purchase.
+    2. As a user, I want to be able to see the total of my bag at all times, to make sure I stay within my budget.
+    3. As a user, I want to be able to quickly search the book title, author or description, so that I can find if what I'm looking for is available.

+2. Browsing Products
+    1. As a user, I want to be able to see all the books the shop can offer, so that I can make a choice which one to buy.
+    2. As a user, I want to be able to simulataneously filter books based on the genres and languages I prefer, so that I can pick from the ones particularly interesting to me.
+    3. As a user, I want to be able to sort the books on offer, based on their price, so that I can choose the most economic option.
+    4. As a user, I want to be able to sort the books on offer, based on alphabetical order of the author or title, so that I can understand better what's on offer and choose a book.
+    5. As a user, I want to be able to see the details of a book, including author, publication year, rating if available, price, and overview, so that I can choose whether to buy it.

+3. Building Plans
+    1. As a user I want to understand how plans work, so that I can choose whether this is a good option for me.
+    2. As a user, I want to be able to fill in my preferences when it comes to languagues, genres and plan duration, so that I get a plan customized to what I want.
+    3. As a user, I want an overview of the plan created for me, including the books I'll be receiving and the price plan, so that I can choose if I want to buy the plan.
+    4. As a user, I want to see how much money I would save by buying the plan instead of the individual books, so that I can see if it's a good investment.
+    5. As a user, I want to be able to re-do the survey, so that I can get a different plan if I don't like the selection presented to me.

+4. Registration, Authentication & Profiles
+    1. As a user, I want to be able to easily register for an account, so that I can make purchases, review my profile and leave reviews.
+    2. As a registered user, I want to be able to easily login and logout, so that I can access my account.
+    3. As a registered user, I want to be able to recover my password in case I forget it, so that I can re-gain access to my account.
+    4. As a user, I want to receive an email after I register, so that I can be sure the registration was successful.
+    5. As a registered user, I want to have a personalized user profile with my order history, delivery information and reviews I've written, so that I can keep track of my interactions with the site.

+5. Bag
+    1. As a user, I want to be able to easily add books and plans to my bag, so that I can purchase them.
+    2. As a user, I want to be able to see an overview of my bag, including all the items I've added, their quantities, the subtotal cost and the total cost, so that I can make a decision on whether to purchase.
+    3. As a user, I want to be able to remove items from my bag, so that I don't have to buy them if I change my mind.
+    4. As a user, I want to be able to update the quantity of a book I'm purchasing from my bag, so that I can make sure I buy the right amount.

+6. Chechout and purchasing
+    1. As a registered user, I want to be able to save my delivery address information, so that it's available and pre-filled for me for my next purchase.
+    2. As a registered user, I want to see an overview of my order at checkout stage, so that I can make sure I'm buying the things I want.
+    3. As a registered user, I want to be able to quickly and easlily buy what's in my bag with a credit card, so I don't have to spend too much time going through checkout payment steps.
+    3. As a registered user, I want to receive an email that my order (with order number and details) has been processed and confirmed, so I can make sure the process went smoothly.

+7. Writing Reviews
+    1. As a registered user, I want to be able to quicklu and easily leave reviews for books that I've read, so that I can share my experience with the Book Club community of readers.
+    2. As a registered user, I want to be able to rate a book on a scale, as well as share more detailed comments, so that I can express how much I liked or disliked a book.
+    3. As a registered user, I want to be able to see other users' reviews for the books I'm considering buying, so that I can form an opinion on whether to buy a book.
+    4. As a user, I want to be able to see the average rating for a book, based on the users reviews, so that I can form an opinion on whether to buy a book.

 ## Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.